 The town of Waterbury changed drastically in 1849, when the Central Vermont Railroad came to town and brought with it an economic boom.
 In 1927, however, Waterbury was devastated by a flood which reached as high as the second story of some downtown buildings.
 Waterbury was ravaged by water 84 years later in 2011, when Tropical Storm Irene again flooded the town with up to six feet of water.
 Thankfully, the community spirit of Waterbury could not be washed away and volunteers worked hard to rebuild the damaged downtown.
 As you tour through Waterbury, look for the high water level markers from both the 1927 and 2011 floods.

 Portions of this tour through downtown Waterbury can be completed by foot, but other portions will require a car, bicycle, or transportation method of your choice.
 Hometown Tours & Rides offers local transportation and a wealth of knowledge about Waterbury.
 Click here to download the tour map and more detailed directions for following the route.

 Further information about Waterbury may be found at the following locations:

 Looking to add a few more stops onto the historical tour?
-Pair it with these other great ways to experience the best of Waterbury!
+Pair it with these other great self-guided tours!